FlowTex

-During the mid-1980s the company FlowTex was established by Manfred Schmider and Klaus Kleiser, two businessmen based in the South-Western state of Baden-Wuerttemberg, with the purpose of constructing and operating machines for horizontal drilling.
-The business idea was profitable and successful as it allowed for the installation of cables and pipes without the need to dig up roads, which would have caused considerable traffic chaos and noise pollution.
-By the year 2000, the two men claimed to have sold more than 3000 machines, each for around 1.5 million Deutsche Marks.
+The FlowTex Technology GmbH & Co.
+KG, located in Ettlingen, Baden, was a company that engaged in fraudulent activity involving horizontal drilling machines for laying underground pipelines.
+Between 1994 and 1999, almost 4.2 billion Deutsche Marks in damages were incurred.
+According to widespread estimates, this was the largest case of white-collar crime in German history up to that point.

+During the investigation, 55 searches were conducted, and 123 proceedings were initiated against 110 suspects.
+The four main perpetrators received a total of 58 years in prison, and two FDP state ministers lost their positions.
+The prosecution calculated the damage at 4.9 billion DM (adjusted for purchasing power, roughly 3.7 billion EUR today), including approximately 0.7 billion DM that would have been deposited into the company's account for the FlowTex bond issued by Commerzbank and Dresdner Bank, three days after the arrest of the main perpetrator, Manfred Schmider.

 Scandal

 What started as a legal business with a viable model soon turned into large-scale fraud; in reality, FlowTex had only produced 181 machines that were sold multiple times, with the certificates and identification plates manipulated according to the scam.
 At one point, the same machine was paraded at various different fake construction sites to potential investors during the same inspection; it later emerged that they had moved the machine from one location to another during lunch breaks.
 Over a period of ten years or so, they secured loans worth more than two billion Euros for non-existent drilling systems and the scam is widely tipped as Germany’s largest ever prosecuted case of white-collar crime.